vasantp20/Toastify/README.md

     UIApplication.shared.windows.first?.rootViewController?.present(nextVC, animated: true)
 }
 ```
----

 ## **Additional Notes**
 - The custom toast view will always appear on top of the app's content, even during navigation.
 - The animation ensures a smooth fade-in and fade-out effect, providing an intuitive user experience.

----

-## **Conclusion**

-This new `showToast` method provides the flexibility to create a wide range of toast messages using your custom views.
-By conforming to the `ToastViewProtocol`, you can now fully customize the UI, making **Toastify** adaptable to your app’s specific needs while still benefiting from Toastify's simplified toast management.

-### **Persistence Across Transitions**

-The framework attaches the toast at the root window level, which ensures that the toast remains visible during view transitions and modal presentations.
-This provides a persistent messaging system that isn’t tied to individual view controllers.

----

 ## **Contributing**

 We welcome contributions to **Toastify**!
 Feel free to submit pull requests, report issues, or suggest new features.
 Before contributing, please review the [contribution guidelines](CONTRIBUTING.md).

----

 ## **License**

 **Toastify** is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-By following these steps, you’ll be able to integrate **Toastify** into your project and customize it to meet your app’s notification needs.